Codeception/codeception.github.com/docs/modules/REST.md

 {% endhighlight %}

-In this case you can match that record contains fields with data types you expected.
+You can check if the record contains fields with the data types you expect.
 The list of possible data types:

 * string